“

 7. Whey Protein

 Whey protein is a good source of calcium, especially for individuals who regularly consume protein supplements.
-A typical serving (28 g) of whey protein powder contains approximately 95 mg of calcium, which is about 9% of the recommended daily intake.
+A typical serving (28 grams) of whey protein powder contains approximately 95–100 mg of calcium [4], which is about 8–10% of the recommended daily intake.
 Whey protein is also rich in essential amino acids, including branched-chain amino acids, which offer various health benefits.
-However, it is essential to verify the specific brand and type of whey protein, as the calcium content can vary.
+However, it is essential to verify the specific brand and type of whey protein, as the calcium content can vary significantly.

 8. Leafy Greens

 Leafy greens are some of the most calcium-rich vegetables available.
 Kale, collard greens, and arugula are particularly high in this essential mineral.
-For example, a single cup of cooked kale contains about 179 mg of calcium, while one cup of cooked collard greens provides around 266 mg.
-Arugula, with its peppery flavour, adds about 32 mg of calcium per cup, and when combined with other ingredients like Parmesan cheese and almonds, it can significantly boost your calcium intake.
+For example, a single cup of cooked collard greens provides around 268 mg of calcium [4].
+While raw kale contains about 100 mg per cup, cooking can increase the calcium content in a serving due to volume reduction.
+Arugula, with its peppery flavour, adds about 32 mg of calcium per cup [4].
 These vegetables are also packed with vitamins and other essential nutrients.

 9. Rhubarb